epfl-ada/ada-2023-project-vivalavada/README.md

 ### *Step 2: Visualizations and Initial Analysis*

 We plotted the locations we filtered out on a map, using the latitude and longitude coordinates from open street maps for each coordinate.
 We also plotted the brewery locations on a heatmap using a similar process.
-We then implemented some initial methods to find the most popular or highest rated beer styles/beer producers.
+We then implemented some initial methods to find the most popular or highest-rated beer styles/beer producers.
 We also fitted a basic OLS model to see the coefficients of each beer aspect (taste, appearance, etc.) to the overall rating.
-Lastly, we have found the Pearson correlation coeff. and corresponding p_value between the overall rating and alcohol by volume.
+Lastly, we have found the Pearson correlation coefficient. and corresponding p_value between the overall rating and alcohol by volume.
 Although basic, these analyses allowed us to better understand our data.

 ### *Step 3: Ideas for answering the research questions*